What is Urinary Incontinence?

 Diagnosis of Urinary Incontinence

-To diagnose urinary incontinence, your doctor will review your medical history and ask you to maintain a diary on the pattern of your voiding.
+To diagnose urinary incontinence, your doctor will review your medical history and may ask you to maintain a diary on the pattern of your voiding.
 A thorough physical examination is also performed.
 Your doctor may perform a bladder stress test to view the loss of urine when you cough.
 A urine analysis and culture of a sample of your urine may be ordered to examine for signs of infection or urine stones.
-Pelvic ultrasound and cystoscopy (a thin tube with a camera inserted into the urethra) may be ordered to view abnormalities in the urinary tract.
+Pelvic ultrasound and cystoscopy (a flexible camera inserted into the bladder through the urethra) may be ordered to view abnormalities in the urinary tract.
 Urodynamics testing may be used to measure the function of the bladder and your ability to sense when your bladder is full.

 Treatment for Urinary Incontinence